IceWhaleTech/CasaOS-Installer/README.md

 # CasaOS-Installer
-CasaOS-Installer is a backend deamon + a installer for CasaOS.
+CasaOS-Installer is a backend daemon + a installer for CasaOS.